IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ##### 3.72.4.1.2 Message Semantics {#message-semantics-1 .ListParagraph}

-The Authorization Client should:

-1. Confirm that the access token is still valid.
-Attempts to communicate using an expired token will result in an error.
-3. Include an Authorization: header in the HTTP transaction that has the access token value.
+The Authorization Client should include an Authorization: header in the HTTP transaction that has the access token value.
 See RFC 6750 Section 2.1.
 Further fields in the Authorization: header depend upon the token option chosen.

 The access token may be:
 -   A JWT token, encoded as defined in *RFC 7519*, *RFC 7523,* and ITI
     TF-2b: 3.71.4.1.2.1 JSON Web Token.
 -   A SAML token encoded defined in *RFC 7522* and ITI TF-2b: 3.40.4.1.2